qMRLab/qMRLab/README.md

 * Open MATLAB, got to the qMRLab folder and run `startup`.

-* To start a qMRLab session, run `qMRILab`.
+* To start a qMRLab session, run `qMRLab`.

 ### Zip Download Instructions

-The latest stable version of qMRLab can be downloaded freely [here](https://github.com/neuropoly/qMRILab/tarball/master).
+The latest stable version of qMRLab can be downloaded freely [here](https://github.com/neuropoly/qMRLab/tarball/master).

 * Extract the downloaded file to the directory you want to install qMRLab.